denglab/SeqSero2/README.md

 # Executing the code
     Usage: SeqSero2.py

-    -p <int> (number of threads, if p >4, only 4 threads will be used for assembly since the size of extracted reads is small, default=1)
+    -p <int> (number of threads, if p >4, only 4 threads will be used for assembly since the amount of extracted reads is small, default=1)

-    -i <file> (/path/to/input/file; for now, SeqSero2 just accepts separated paired-end reads )
+    -i <file> (/path/to/input/file; for now, SeqSero2 only accepts separated paired-end reads )

     -b <string> (algorithms for bwa mapping; 'mem' for mem, 'sam' for samse/sampe; default=mem; optional; for now SeqSero2 is only optimized for "mem" mode)

 # Output
-Upon executing the command, a directory named 'SeqSero_result_<time_you_run_SeqSero>' will be created.
+Upon executing the command, a directory named 'SeqSero_result_Time_your_run' will be created.
 Your result will be stored in 'Seqsero_result.txt' in that directory.
-And the assemblied alleles can also be found in the directory.
+And the assembled alleles can also be found in the directory.

 # Citation
 Zhang S, Yin Y, Jones MB, Zhang Z, Deatherage Kaiser BL, Dinsmore BA, Fitzgerald C, Fields PI, Deng X.